grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc

 ### B. Connect to Raven RStudio
+1. Have Husky OnNet App (BIG-IP Edge Client in Applications folder after downloaded)
+2. Log in with UW credentials
+3. Put RStudio IP into browser: http://172.25.149.12:8787
+4. Log in using Raven Credentials

 ### C. Clone GitHub repo to Raven's Rstudio

 ### D. Run FastQC (lives in /home/shared/FastQC/fastqc on Raven) in Rmd
+Files are in OWL